Hypothesis: Statistical hypothesis testing

 When a possible correlation or similar relation between phenomena is investigated, such as whether a proposed remedy is effective in treating a disease, the hypothesis that a relation exists cannot be examined the same way one might examine a proposed new law of nature.
 In such an investigation, if the tested remedy shows no effect in a few cases, these do not necessarily falsify the hypothesis.
 Instead, statistical tests are used to determine how likely it is that the overall effect would be observed if the hypothesized relation does not exist.
 If that likelihood is sufficiently small (e.g., less than 1%), the existence of a relation may be assumed.
 Otherwise, any observed effect may be due to pure chance.

 In statistical hypothesis testing, two hypotheses are compared.
 These are called the null hypothesis and the alternative hypothesis.
 The null hypothesis is the hypothesis that states that there is no relation between the phenomena whose relation is under investigation, or at least not of the form given by the alternative hypothesis.
 The alternative hypothesis, as the name suggests, is the alternative to the null hypothesis: it states that there is some kind of relation.
 The alternative hypothesis may take several forms, depending on the nature of the hypothesized relation; in particular, it can be two-sided (for example: there is some effect, in a yet unknown direction) or one-sided (the direction of the hypothesized relation, positive or negative, is fixed in advance).

 Conventional significance levels for testing hypotheses (acceptable probabilities of wrongly rejecting a true null hypothesis) are .10, .05, and .01.
 The significance level for deciding whether the null hypothesis is rejected and the alternative hypothesis is accepted must be determined in advance, before the observations are collected or inspected.
 If these criteria are determined later, when the data to be tested are already known, the test is invalid.

 The above procedure is actually dependent on the number of the participants (units or sample size) that are included in the study.
 For instance, to avoid having the sample size be too small to reject a null hypothesis, it is recommended that one specify a sufficient sample size from the beginning.
 It is advisable to define a small, medium and large effect size for each of a number of important statistical tests which are used to test the hypotheses.

 Honours

-Mount Hypothesis in Antarctica is named in appreciation of the role of hypothesis in scientific research.
+Mount Hypothesis in Antarctica is named in appreciation of the role of hypotheses in scientific research.

+List

+Several hypotheses have been put forth, in different subject areas: